 - Knowing what the reading on your viewscreen or digital display of the rangefinder means and aiming accordingly.

-- If it is a laser scope model, using the laser beam or indicator wisely so as to not alert the prey or hurt other animals.
+- If it is a laser scope model, use the laser beam or indicator wisely so as to not alert the prey or hurt other animals.

 - Setting your close target sensitivity and far target priority options before going out to hunt.